MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ### Dirty data

-In addition to some attributes only being applicable for certain employees in the population, you may find that data from HR and other line of business systems can often be dirty or inconsistent.
+In addition to some attributes only being applicable for certain employees in the population, you may find that data from HR and other line-of-business systems can often be dirty or inconsistent.
 As noted later in this topic, there are key organizational data attributes that must be supplied in order for Workplace Analytics to accept the data.
 If your systems have gaps in these special attributes, you will have to perform data cleansing to provide accurate values for the missing entries or suitable defaults.

 ## Step three – Export data